Written by Tomas Meskauskas

 If the Wajam extension is greyed-out and you cannot remove it ("This extension is managed and cannot be removed or disabled"), follow this removal guide - how to remove a managed Google Chrome extension?

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable "Wajam".

 If you have problems with the removal of Wajam, reset your Mozilla Firefox settings to default.